Civil engineering students work with university student organization to drill mechanized wells for safe water sources in Northern Ghana

 “The best part of this work is knowing that what you are doing is actually changing lives,” Oh says.
 “It’s not for the sake of money or a paycheck, but it’s of a desire to actually help people.
 That’s what I like most about it and what I find most fulfilling.”

 You can read more about EWB-ISU’s water distribution system project by visiting the organization’s website.
-During this most current trip, seven students traveled to Ghana with their adviser, Rameshwar Kanwar, a distinguished professor in Iowa State’s Agricultural and Biosystems Engineering Department.
+During this most current trip, seven students traveled to Ghana with their advisor, Rameshwar Kanwar, a distinguished professor in Iowa State’s Agricultural and Biosystems Engineering Department.

 Want more inspiring student stories?
 Follow ISU’s Civil, Construction and Environmental Engineering Department on Facebook, Twitter and LinkedIn (Iowa State Civil, Construction and Environmental Engineering and ISUConE).